Overview

 1. The Odd-Aligned CO5300 AMOLED

 Text rendered perfectly on the host replica but garbled randomly on the physical panel.
 Root cause: the CO5300 display driver passes raw x/y/w/h coordinates without rounding.
 Any partial SPI write with an odd dimension shifts and corrupts the hardware buffer.
-The fix involved strict even-padding on every text blit.
+The fix: strict even-padding on every text blit.

 2. Sub-Second NTP Judder